fpatron/Quilibrium-Toolkit/README.md

 fastsync_node | Sync your node with the latest snapshot.
-If you are having difficulties with synchronization, you can use this task to install the latest snapshot store folder on your node. create_service | Install your Quilibrium node as a service on the specified target(s) (see §Node commands). backup_node | Creates a backup of Quilibrium configuration files on the target node(s) and saves them locally in the ```./backup``` folder. get_node_info | Retrieves information about the Quilibrium node(s), such as its current max_frame, peer id... get_node_reward | Fetches information about the rewards earned by the Quilibrium node(s). start_node | Starts the Quilibrium node(s) on the target machine(s).
+If you are having difficulties with synchronization, you can use this task to install the latest snapshot store folder on your node. create_service | Install your Quilibrium node as a service on the specified target(s) (see §Node commands). backup_node | Creates a backup of Quilibrium configuration files on the target node(s) and saves them locally in the ```./backup``` folder. install_watchdog | Monitor your node and get notify about its status get_node_info | Retrieves information about the Quilibrium node(s), such as its current max_frame, peer id... get_node_reward | Fetches information about the rewards earned by the Quilibrium node(s). start_node | Starts the Quilibrium node(s) on the target machine(s).